+Coaches can only see reports for students who have enabled SAT access to their coaches (a sub-setting from usual coach reports).
 Once you’ve created your class and enabled the SAT tools, all of the students in that class will automatically get an invitation to share their SAT activity with you.

 The first time they log in to Official SAT Practice after you’ve enabled the SAT coach tools and added students, they will see a pop-up on their SAT Dashboard.
 Once they agree to share, you will start seeing their information in your class.